 Homemade Basil Pesto is packed full of flavor.
 Right now my basil in my garden is going crazy.
 It had such a slow start and I was certain I wasn't going to be able to make any pesto this year.

 Then, boom.
 It turned hot and the basil grew and grew and grew.
 I keep picking and making batches of pesto.
 I freeze the pesto in small containers to use all year long.
-We use pesto as a dip with crackers, mixed in pasta, spread on pizza, added to a tortellini salad, on grilled cheese sandwiches and baked into bread.
+We use pesto as a dip with crackers, on cheesy garlic bread, spread on pizza, added to a tortellini salad, on grilled cheese sandwiches and baked into bread.

 How long will homemade pesto last?